fuboat/BugList-MonetDB-95dba4e85799/README.md

 # BugList-MonetDB-95dba4e85799

 The are 40 crashes found in MonetDB (node 95dba4e85799).
+They are listed in the `pocs` dir of the repository.
 Some of them may be duplicate bugs.

 **Software versions**
  - MonetDB 5 server v11.48.0 (hg id: 95dba4e85799 88693) (download from the default branch of https://www.monetdb.org/hg/MonetDB/)